GMS Migrants during Covid-19 Pandemic

 - December 28, 2020: Press Release on the Publication of MMN Photographic Booklet, “Resilience and Uncertainty: Mekong Migrant Workers amid the Pandemic Downturn” (in English)

 Since Covid-19 outbreak, MMN has monitored news related to GMS migrants.
-Major developments and decisions by the governments that affect GMS migrants have been chronologically and thematically categorized into a comprehensive chronology of events that you can find below.
+Major developments and decisions by each Mekong government that affect GMS migrants have been chronologically and thematically categorized here

-MMN is conducting a collaborative research project to better understand the impact of Covid-19 pandemic on the living conditions and the decision-making GMS migrants in Thailand.
+MMN conducted a collaborative research project to better understand the impact of Covid-19 pandemic on the living conditions and the decision-making GMS migrants in Thailand.
 The result, a report named “Surviving the Pandemic: To Stay or Go?
 A Study into the Decision-making of Mekong Migrants”, can be accessed here, including briefers in English, Thai, and Burmese.